Reservoir

-Reservoirs can be created in a number of ways, including controlling a watercourse that drains an existing body of water, interrupting a watercourse to form an embayment within it, through excavation, or building any number of retaining walls or levees.
+Reservoirs are created by controlling a watercourse that drains an existing body of water, interrupting a watercourse to form an embayment within it, excavating, or building any number of retaining walls or levees to enclose any area to store water.

-In other contexts, "reservoirs" may refer to storage spaces for various fluids; they may hold liquids or gases, including hydrocarbons.
-Tank reservoirs store these in ground-level, elevated, or buried tanks.
-Tank reservoirs for water are also called cisterns.
-Most underground reservoirs are used to store liquids, principally either water or petroleum.

 Types

 Dammed valleys

-Dammed reservoirs are artificial lakes created and controlled by a dam constructed across a valley, and rely on the natural topography to provide most of the basin of the reservoir.
-These reservoirs can either be on-stream reservoirs, which are located on the original streambed of the downstream river and are filled by creeks, rivers or rainwater that runs off the surrounding forested catchments; or off-stream reservoirs, which receive diverted water from a nearby stream or aqueduct/pipelined water from other on-stream reservoirs.
+Dammed reservoirs are artificial lakes created and controlled by a dam constructed across a valley and rely on the natural topography to provide most of the basin of the reservoir.
+These reservoirs can either be on-stream reservoirs, which are located on the original streambed of the downstream river and are filled by creeks, rivers or rainwater that runs off the surrounding forested catchments, or off-stream reservoirs, which receive diverted water from a nearby stream or aqueduct or pipeline water from other on-stream reservoirs.

 Dams are typically located at a narrow part of a downstream of a natural basin.
 The valley sides act as natural walls, with the dam located at the narrowest practical point to provide strength and the lowest cost of construction.
 In many reservoir construction projects, people have to be moved and re-housed, historical artifacts moved or rare environments relocated.
 Examples include the temples of Abu Simbel (which were moved before the construction of the Aswan Dam to create Lake Nasser from the Nile in Egypt), the relocation of the village of Capel Celyn during the construction of Llyn Celyn, and the relocation of Borgo San Pietro of Petrella Salto during the construction of Lake Salto.

-Construction of a dammed reservoir will usually need the river to be diverted during part of the build, often through a temporary tunnel or by-pass channel.
+Construction of a dammed reservoir will usually require the river to be diverted during part of the build, often through a temporary tunnel or by-pass channel.

 In hilly regions, reservoirs are often constructed by enlarging existing lakes.
 Sometimes in such reservoirs, the new top water level exceeds the watershed height on one or more of the feeder streams such as at Llyn Clywedog in Mid Wales.
 In such cases additional side dams are required to contain the reservoir.

-Where the topography is poorly suited to a single large reservoir, a number of smaller reservoirs may be constructed in a chain, as in the River Taff valley where the Llwyn-on, Cantref and Beacons Reservoirs form a chain up the valley.
+Where the topography is poorly suited to forming a single large reservoir, a number of smaller reservoirs may be constructed in a chain, as in the River Taff valley where the Llwyn-on, Cantref and Beacons Reservoirs form a chain up the valley.